Nina Dobrev Flaunts Sultry Urban Look In ‘Coveteur’ Photo Shoot

 Both photos are captioned, “#COVerstory @coveteur #Dior” and her 15.9 million Instagram followers went crazy for the photos.
 Many posted heart and heart-eyed emojis, calling her a “queen,” “beautiful,” and “sexy,” while others told her how much they loved her and respected her work.

 One fan wrote, “When @nina can make a rusty stairway look like heaven,” followed by a fire and black heart emoji.
 Another fan commented, “So stunning!
-I hope some day I will be able to work as a professional and shoot photos like those.
+I hope someday I will be able to work as a professional and shoot photos like those.
 You’re gorgeous.”

 Coveteur interviewed The Vampire Diaries star when she was with them in New York City for the photo shoot.
 Dobrev was also in the city for her newest film, Dog Days, and she spoke to why she decided to take the part for the movie.